Teclead/AdaptTo2019/README.md

 * ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution

 ## How to build

+To build React and Dialog Generator Apps:

+    cd react-components
+    npm run build

+Developing React (good to use with aemsync)

+    cd react-components
+    yarn build:react --watch

 To build all the modules run in the project root directory the following command with Maven 3: